andy489/Data_Structures_and_Algorithms/Trees/Recursive Binary Search Tree.md

 	if (leftLim < root->data) print(root->left, leftLim, rightLim);
 	// If value of root's key is in range, then print the root's key if (leftLim <= root->data && rightLim >= root->data) cout << root->data << " ";
-	//If value of root's key is smaller than krightLim, then recursively call in right subtree if (rightLim > root->data) print(root->right, leftLim, rightLim);
+	//If value of root's key is smaller than rightLim, then recursively call in right subtree if (rightLim > root->data) print(root->right, leftLim, rightLim);
 }

 void test()
 {
 	BstNode* root = nullptr; //To store address of root node.
 				 //This is pointer to root and not the root itself.
 				 //Initially setting the root to NULL,
 				 //to say that the tree is empty root = insert(root, 22); root = insert(root, 9); root = insert(root, 18);
 	root = insert(root, 50); root = insert(root, 10); root = insert(root, 14);